 Helpful, but not required:

-- Personal vehicle (for which IPNO fully reimburses work-related mileage and travel expenses).
+- Personal vehicle (for which IPNO fully reimburses work-related mileage).

 - Formal education in fields like social work, psychology, counseling.

 - Experience providing case management and wrap around services.

 Salary and benefits: